 Peru is a contrast to what has gone before and you’ll encounter desert!
 We head through the Sechura Desert to the city of Trujillo, from where you can head out to the surf beaches at Huanchaco or explore the adobe ruins of Chan Chan.
-Travel the tiny dirt road of Canyon del Pato, back into the high Andes, where we take a new mountain route through Peru’s highest peaks and the Huascaran National Park, before reaching the Sacred Valley to Ollantaytambo.
+Travel the tiny dirt road of Canyon del Pato, back into the high Andes.
+We drop back to the coast to visit Paracas, before heading up into the Andes again, reaching the Sacred Valley to Ollantaytambo.
 We spend two night here and you have time to take the train to the Inca Citadel of Machu Picchu.
 After, we ride to Cusco, where we can enjoy a beer at the famous motorcycle adventurers bar, The Norton Rats!

 It’s a high altitude ride across the altiplano to Puno on the edge of Lake Titicaca where you can take a boat out to the reed islands of Uros, followed by more breathtaking riding to Chivay – let’s see if we can spot condors at Colca Canyon, before we take more uncongested roads (well, ok, watch out for llama and alpaca!), to the White City of Arequipa & El Misti Volcano.